-Since the release of the first Assassin’s Creed game in 2007, the series of titles that followed after and including the first game featured a signature weapon called wrist blade or hidden blade.
-Throughout the series of AC video games, the wrist blade has been a favorite weapon for all assassins when it comes to assassinating Templars.
-Assassin’s Creed wrist blade has become the go-to, small yet effective weapon in enacting assassinations.
-We have curated this guide to take a leap of faith into the history, learning about the overall design and various modifications that various Assassin Brotherhoods have adopted since the beginning.
+Assassin’s Creed’s wrist blade has become the go-to, small yet effective weapon in enacting assassinations.
+I have curated this guide to take a leap of faith into the history, learning about the overall design and various modifications that various Assassin Brotherhoods have adopted since the beginning.

 History Of Assassin’s Creed Wrist Blade

 The history of the wrist blade dates back to earlier times, and its adaptations and a few modifications continue to the modern era.
 Here is the complete breakdown of the overall known history of wrist/hidden blades in Assassins’ Creed games.

 The Earlier Times

 The history of the wrist blade as a signature weapon for the Assassins of the Brotherhood traces back to the 5th Century BCE.

 - The wrist blade was first wielded by Darius, who used it to assassinate King Xerxes I. Following this, the blade was passed on to Aya, the wife of Bayek.

 - Bayek of Siwa, a Medjay in Ancient Egypt, received the wrist blade from Aya.